Generating function for the Laguerre polynomials

 Answer

-Next article: Orthogonality of the Spherical harmonics
+Next article: Normalisation constant of the associated Laguerre polynomials

 Content page of quantum mechanics